We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 There’s a reason that classical guitars are a popular choice for new students of guitar, and the reason may not be what you think.
 Strip away the “classical” designation from this instrument and what you’re left with is a guitar with wide, comfortable fret and string spacing, easy-to-play nylon strings that are soft to the touch, and a body shape that’s built to naturally amplify your playing.
-With a tone that’s probably closer to that of a harp than of its steel-string acoustic and electric counterparts, this traditional style of guitar has found its sweet spot in popular modern music thanks to the likes of Sting, Leonard Cohen, Nick Drake, and more.
+With a tone that’s probably closer to that of a harp than of its steel-string acoustic and electric guitars—or electric guitars under $500—this traditional style of guitar has found its sweet spot in popular modern music thanks to the likes of Sting, Leonard Cohen, Nick Drake, and more.
 If you’re looking for easy playing, portability, and a warm, unique tone that you simply can’t get anywhere else, a classical guitar is a must-have—whether you’re a beginner or a seasoned pro.

 The C5-CE from Santa Monica-based Cordoba guitars is a no-compromises instrument that sports some specific design choices to offer a bump in playability, versatility, and comfort.
 Unlike traditional classical bodies, the cedar and mahogany C5-CE has a soft cutaway at the 12th fret, allowing players to take advantage of the full range of the neck.
 The included Fishman Isys+ internal pickup comes with an on-board tuner and its controls sit discreetly against the body, allowing amplified performance without using a microphone.
 It’s also available with a gig bag, making this ideal for gigging musicians on the go.

 Best effects: Yamaha CG-TA Nylon String TransAcoustic Guitar